tsmbland/phd-thesis-scripts/README.md

-# Thesis scripts
+# PhD thesis scripts

-Scripts for performing the analysis and generating the figures in my thesis.
+Scripts for performing the analysis and generating the figures in my PhD thesis.

 Contains:
 - Submodules: core code for modelling and image analysis